 Singapore holiday camps by Saturday Coaching and Leadership

-Running year-end holiday programmes for ages 7 to 12 and 12 to 18, Saturday focuses on life skills kids will use well beyond their school years.
+Running autumn camps and year-end holiday programmes for ages 7 to 12 and 12 to 18, Saturday focuses on life skills kids will use well beyond their school years.
 These Singapore holiday camps are high-energy, interactive and designed to feel fun while building practical skills along the way.

 The Leadership and Entrepreneurship Camps put participants in real-world scenarios.
 Kids learn how to pitch business ideas, solve problems and take initiative – gaining experience in communication, teamwork and creative thinking.